 I suggest that you read the whole article before you decide where to store your altcoins.
-To make things easier I’ve made a cryptocurrency wallet comparison table below where you can compare altcoin wallets.
-These are the features I’ve compared:
+To make things easier I’ve made a comparison table below where you can compare altcoin wallets.

 Always remember that there are risks involved when buying, trading, and storing altcoins.
 However, when you are deciding on which wallet to use, you need to be as informed as possible.
 If you are in a hurry, check the comparison table below.

 Android & IOS

 LCD-screen is quite small

 Bitcoin-XRP , +1020 more altcoins